Which would I put on, LEDs or halogens? Led is so expensive. A familiar twist?

 The filament in a halogen lamp is pressurised and very weak.
 Quartz The capsule MUST NOT be touched with bare hands, as oil and fingerprints can corrode the quartz and weaken it.
 At the end of its life, the filament inside the coil of the capsule may touch the quartz and melt into it while it is still hot.
 This event can even shatter a halogen lamp.

-Thanks to LED soldering technology, the LED is not fragile or contains no moving parts, making the light robust, shock-resistant, and safe to touch.
+Thanks to LED soldering technology, the LED is not fragile or contains no moving parts, making the luminaire robust, shock-resistant, and safe to touch.